Cost Segregation Benchmarks 2026

 Passive losses you can't deploy

 Most long-term rental owners can only use cost-seg losses against other passive income or via Real Estate Professional Status.
-If you have neither REPS nor passive income, the deduction carries forward but doesn't reduce your tax bill this year.
-STR owners with material participation are the exception.
+Without REPS or passive income, the deduction carries forward but doesn't reduce your tax bill this year.

 04